Deduplicating Training Data Mitigates Privacy Risks in Language Models: Related Work

-Training data privacy can be protected using the differential privacy (DP) framework \cite{dwork2006differential}, which ensures that the effect of any single training example on the trained model is not too large. \citet{yu2021differentially,li2021large} demonstrate the practicality of training differentially private LMs.
-However, the privacy guarantees achieved by differentially private training are weaker than reported when datasets contain duplicated records.
+\paragraph{Privacy Defenses} Training data privacy can be protected using the differential privacy (DP) framework \cite{dwork2006differential}, which guarantees that the effect of any single training example on the trained model is not too large. \citet{yu2021differentially,li2021large} demonstrate the practicality of training differentially private LMs. \cite{zhao2022provably} propose provable confidentiality, a related guarantee that ensures that the content of particular secrets in the training data do not have a large effect on training.
+Other approaches such as \citet{mireshghallah2021privacy,li2018robust,coavoux2018privacy} use adversarial training to make private information more difficult to recover from model activations.

+\paragraph{Benefits and Drawbacks of Deduplication} \citet{lee2021deduplicating} study the effects of performing sequence-level deduplication on training corpora.
+They find that deduplication reduces the amount of training data emitted by trained LMs and speeds up the training process without harming model perplexity. \citet{hernandez2022scaling} also show that LM perplexity is harmed by data duplication, but only for an intermediate amount of duplication.
+They conjecture that this occurs when the amount of duplicated data is small enough to be memorized but large enough to use a significant amount of the model's capacity.
+Deduplication between a model's train and test set is also necessary for proper evaluation \cite{lee2021deduplicating,brown2020language}.

+Prior work using LMs for closed-book question answering shows that deduplication is not universally beneficial, as memorization of facts from the training data can be necessary for certain tasks \cite{petroni2019knowledge,roberts2020knowledge}.